foudilboukelal/alx-system_engineering-devops/0x00-shell_basics/README.md

-cp -un *.html copy html  newest files or if files are missing mv [[:upper:]]* move all the file that begins with uppercase rm *~ delete all files that end with ~ mkdir -p used to creat directories as needed
+cp -un *.html copy html  newest files or if files are missing mv [[:upper:]]* move all the file that begins with uppercase rm *~ delete all files that end with ~ mkdir -p used to creat directories as needed ls -ampv list all the files and directories even the hidden one (a) sort by natural order starting with digit (v) separated with a comma (m) and the directories ends with / (p)